Anacostia station: Station layout

 The architecture at Anacostia is unusual.
 Due to cost considerations and the station's shallow depth, the usual arched ceiling was abandoned in favor of flat concrete walls and a ceiling of small barrel vaults (oriented perpendicular to the tracks) similar to the upper coffers in the six-coffer arch station design.
 The station is an underground stop because the distance between the Anacostia River tunnels and the station is too short to have permitted an above-ground stop.
 The station has entrances on both sides of DC-295/I-295 (Anacostia Freeway), which necessitated the construction of a slightly longer platform than would be necessary to accommodate trains.
 In addition, there are no pylons at platform-level at Anacostia.

 Because of a 1978 consent decree between Metro and a coalition of handicapped persons' advocacy groups, the Anacostia Metro station was one of three originally planned Metrorail stations to have a redundant elevator when it first opened, with the other two being Huntington and Forest Glen, though some original stations have gained such elevators through station renovations and expansions.

 Streetcar service

 The Metro station was slated to have a transfer to a stop on the Anacostia Line of the DC Streetcar trolley system.
-However, in August 2010 construction on the Anacostia Streetcar Line was halted after District of Columbia Department of Transportation (DDOT) officials ordered construction shut down after city officials refused to extend the construction contract or give a new contract to another firm.
+However, in August 2010, District of Columbia Department of Transportation (DDOT) officials ordered streetcar construction shut down after city officials refused to extend the construction contract or give a new contract to another firm.